BrightID/BrightID/README.md

 BrightID uses the people you know (a trust graph) to enforce one-account-per-person for important applications like voting and universal basic income.

-A BrightID proves you're a unique person.
+A brightID proves you're a unique person.

 BrightIDs have the following characteristics:
 * Can be used anonymously.
 [No personal data or biometrics are used for verification](https://www.brightid.org/faq).